David Cruz (journalist): Radio

 From 2010, Cruz hosted the bilingual morning show La Voz Poderosa on KOXR-AM 910 in Oxnard from 6 to 9 a.m. at Radio Lazer.
 In January 2012, he premiered The David Cruz Show on KTLK-AM 1150 in Los Angeles from 3 to 6 p.m., offering an alternative to conservative talk radio.
 Some commentators believed that Cruz's hiring brought balance to radio programming on KFI and KTLK after KFI’s John Kobylt and Ken Chiampou were the target of protests from Latino groups for their campaign against the California Dream Act.
 He covered local and national issues.

-In 2012, he joined iHeartRadio’s Los Angeles station group as Director of Corporate and Community Partnerships in emerging markets, a role he held until May 2015.
-From 2015 to 2020, he was a partner in BrightFlash Media, a Los Angeles-based multilingual digital media content company.
-In 2020, he became Vice President of Salem Sí at Salem Media Group, overseeing the launch of an online streaming platform targeting Spanish-speaking U.S. Latinos with news and insight, set to debut in January 2021.
+In 2012, he joined iHeartRadio's Los Angeles station group as Director of Corporate and Community Partnerships in emerging markets, a role he held until May 2015.
+From 2015 to 2020, he was a partner in BrightFlash Media, a multilingual digital media content company.
+In 2020, he became Vice President of Salem Sí at Salem Media Group, where he oversaw the launch of an online streaming platform.

-Advocacy and activism work
+Advocacy work

 In 2002, he was Chapter President of the National Hispanic Media Coalition.
 He criticized the media for shutting out Latinos, citing the conversion of Spanish radio stations to music-only formats and layoffs, such as 50 workers at a Los Angeles station.
-He urged community activism, encouraging viewers to demand coverage and noting KNBC's lack of a Ventura County bureau despite a significant Latino audience.
+He urged viewers to demand coverage and noting KNBC's lack of a Ventura County bureau despite a significant Latino audience.